 - Shortages and Booming Builder Activity Push up OSB Prices

 - What’s Behind the Softwood Lumber Price Spike?

 Reports from jobsites nationwide reflect the direness of the situation.
 Alicia Huey, a high-end custom home builder from Birmingham, Ala., and second vice chairman of NAHB, said that the price of her lumber framing package on an identically sized home has more than doubled over the past year from $35,000 to $71,000.
 “This increase has definitely hurt my business,” she said.
 “I’ve had to absorb much of this added cost and even put some construction on hold because I would be losing money by moving forward.”

-In addition, says Howard, appraisals of new homes for mortgage loan qualification "are right at building costs.
+In addition, Howard says, appraisals of new homes for mortgage loan qualification "are right at building costs.
 They don't take into account overhead or profit for the builder, which is a bad way to go."
 Education and awareness among appraisers, he said, as well as a hard look at the appraisal process, would help get that side of the industry better aligned with the current situation.